1. Email content

 For example we found out, that Gmail blocks emails that have the word "proposal" twice in the subject.

 Here are some tips how (not) to write subject lines: http://kb.mailchimp.com/article/best-practices-in-writing-email-subject-lines

 A short excerpt from this article: you shouldn't use for example these words in the subject: Free, Help, Percent off, Reminder

 2. Set up your SMTP server or authenticate your domain via DNS

 You can also decrease the spam score if you use your own SMTP server that you use usually for sending emails, instead of using our shared server.
 You can set this up in My account / SMTP server.
 You should be able to find your SMTP server info needed for this in your desktop email client (e.g. MS Outlook).

-To increase the deliverability also make sure your SMTP server itself is set up correctly - usually you should add SPF and DKIM records to your DNS - your email provider (Google apps, Office 365 etc.) should have instructions on how to do this.
+To increase the deliverability also make sure your SMTP server itself is set up correctly - usually you need to add SPF, DKIM or Return-path records to your DNS - your email provider (Google suite, Office 365 etc.) should have instructions on how to do this.

 Take a look at Gmail's answer to this question for more details: https://support.google.com/mail/answer/1366858?hl=en